-When I first started working with oscilloscopes at UW Bothell, there were so many parameters and settings that I wasn’t sure what I should begin focusing on.
+When I first started working with oscilloscopes at UW Bothell, there were so many parameters and settings that it made me feel unsure about what I should start focusing on first.
 After a couple lab procedures, I was comfortable with hooking up scope probes, scaling the display appropriately to capture waveforms, and taking measurements.
 What I didn’t understand was how the oscilloscope usually displayed a dynamic waveform in a static state.
-Furthermore, when my lab partner and I had dynamic waveforms that were not being displayed statically, our lab instructor would come by and make a quick adjustment with the knob that said “trigger” above it, stabilizing the waveform display.
-Triggers had not been a point of focus in introductory material, we all seemed to need help adjusting them from time to time, and the other students didn’t seem to know what was really going on with this “trigger thing” either.
+Furthermore, when my lab partner and I had dynamic waveforms that were not being displayed statically, our lab instructor would come by and make a quick adjustment to the knob labeled “trigger”, stabilizing the waveform display.
+Triggers had not been a point of focus in our introductory material, and we all needed help adjusting them from time to time.
+It seemed that most of the students didn’t know what was really going on with this “trigger thing”.
 So, we learned that sometimes it helped to just push in the trigger knob if our waveform was getting cray-cray on the screen.
-Really though, we just hoped we would throw the scope leads on out circuit, scale the display screen, and get lucky that the trigger didn’t need to “get pulled”.
+Really though, we just hoped we would throw the scope leads on our circuit, scale the display screen, and cross our fingers that the trigger didn’t need to “get pulled”.
 I like to call this the pray and hope method (generally ineffective with technology).

-As an Electrical and Computer intern at Digilent in Seattle, I have been working with the Marketing Team to develop intriguing and fun, web-based “attractions” to the company and their products and services.
-When it comes down to it, things have to be presentable, including waveforms.
+As an Electrical and Computer intern at Digilent in Seattle, I have been working with the Marketing Team to develop fun and intriguing web-based “attractions” for the company and their products and services.
+After all, things have to be presentable, and that includes waveforms.
 Because of this, my supervisor gave me the rundown on triggers so I could finally understand what they do and why they are necessary.
-Now, I will share that with you!
+Now, I am pleased to be able to share that information with you!